-- ★9 required from three of the following four areas, with ★6 taken at the 200-level. - a.
+- 1. $\star$ 9 required from three of the following four areas, with $\star$ 6 taken at the 200-level. - a.
 Language, Writing - b.
 Reading Histories - c.
 Textualities - d.
-Reading Politics - 2. ★12 required from four of the following five areas: - a.
+Reading Politics - ★12 required from four of the following five areas: - a.
 Old and Middle English Literature and Culture - b.
-Early Modern Literature and Culture - Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - d.
+Early Modern Literature and Culture - c.
+Restoration and Eighteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - d.
 Nineteenth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures) - e.
-Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and cultures

-Note: A course that spans more than one of these time periods may be used to fulfill only one of the above historical requirements.

-- ★12 required from three of the following four areas, with at least ★3 taken in Canadian Literature and Culture - a.
+Twentieth-Century Literature and Culture (including American, British, Canadian, and World Anglophone literatures and culturesNote: A course that spans more than one of these time periods may be used to fulfill only one of the above historical requirements.
+A course thus used to fulfill an Area 2 historical requirement must be predominantly focused on one time period, while it may include writing from more than one. - 3. $\star$ 12 required from three of the following four areas, with at least $\star$ 3 taken - in Canadian Literature and Culture - a.
 Canadian Literature and Culture - b.
 Postcolonial Literature and Culture - c.
 American Literature and Culture - d.
-Aboriginal/Indigenous Literature and Culture - ENGL 498, Honors Essay, normally required in the final year.
-However, with the Advisor's approval, the requirement can be waived if the student will be completing an Honors Essay in the other discipline.
+Aboriginal/Indigenous Literature and Culture - 4.
+ENGL 498, Honors Essay, required in either term of the final year.
+Students will initiate discussion of their essays with the Advisor in Winter Term of Year 3.
+With the Advisor's approval, the requirement can be waived if the student will be completing an Honors Essay in the other discipline.
 With special permission, INT D 520, Combined Honors Essay, may replace requirement.